-ILUK has four key functions - Compliance, Risk Management, Actuarial, and Internal Audit.
+The Group operates a 'three lines' risk governance model which provides at least three stages of oversight to ensure that the Company operates within the risk appetite defined by the ILUK Audit and Risk Committee and approved by the ILUK Board.
+There are four key functions within the three lines model on which ILUK place significant reliance - Compliance, Group Risk Management, Actuarial, and Group Internal Audit.
 A summary of the roles and responsibilities of each is set out in the rest of this section.